miguel-suarez/unified-payments-api/README.md

 ### To be done in future releases

+- http requests must be automatically redirected to https
 - Validate token expiry date and payment method unavailable periods before transaction
 - Turn payment gateway and vault into a java modules
 - Improve Sale response time